-Along with water, light is the most important element to growing healthy plants.
+Along with water, light is the most important element of growing healthy plants.
 Many kinds of plants can struggle along in inferior soil or survive without fertilizer, but no plant will live for long without light.

 Plants absorb light energy and turn it into energy through photosynthesis.
 Photosynthesis is performed in special cells called chloroplasts.
 Plants that can handle higher light levels have higher levels of chloroplasts.
 Chloroplasts also help plants respond to changing light levels by altering their concentrations.
 When plants are exposed to reduced light, they line up more chloroplasts to catch the lesser amount of light.
 This process is called acclimatization and helps explain why your shade-loving plants can sometimes be "trained" to accept higher light conditions.